 The time from early November to Christmas market season came in no time then.
 I wasn’t too excited for the festivities, but I still got to experience a city with Christmas lights for the first time: Berlin!

-I visited my friend Kathi and we did everything I love doing in Berlin: Eating all of the things, drinking all of the coffee, and exploring new neighborhoods by foot.
 We actually barely did any Christmassy stuff (went to a yoga class instead), but we did drink a mulled wine at a parking-lot-roof-turned-into-a-hipster-Christmas-markt.
 Classic Berlin.

 The usual Berlin quest: How much Vietnamese food can I eat in 48 hours?